 There's a lot of evil in the world.

-Bill O'Reilly continues with us as number one best selling book on the New York Times killing England.
+Bill O'Reilly continues with us as number one best-selling book on the New York Times, Killing England.

-Why don't you uh go back?
+Why don't you go back?

-Give us a No, it's very very nice of you.
+No, it's very, very nice of you.

 I was shocked.

-That the SWAT teams on the local police are going to have to deploy snipers around the concerts, around the games, just so they can react instantly if there's a terror incident.
+And the security expert who told us that was a former FBI agent, and he said, that's what's going to have to happen in mass gatherings: that the SWAT teams on the local police are going to have to deploy snipers around the concerts, around the games, just so they can react instantly if there's a terror incident.

 So that's what I wanted to tell you.